The Setup: An IoT Platform at Uncomfortable Scale

-That combination — scale, dynamic ownership, multi-database reads, arbitrary filters — is what makes the problem genuinely hard.
+That combination — scale, dynamic ownership, multi-database reads, arbitrary column filters — is what makes this genuinely hard.
+Let's walk through every approach we tried.

-The first instinct is natural: load the user’s device IDs from SQL, then filter MongoDB.
+The first instinct is completely natural: load the user's device IDs from SQL, then pass them to MongoDB.

-// Step 1 — device IDs for this user from SQL
+// Step 1: get device IDs from relational source

 const deviceIds = await sql.query(